A career as an interpreter is one of the most sought-after careers involving Japanese.

 Getting a job in Japan is one of the most incredible options.
 The caveat is that you must pass one of the Japanese Language Proficiency Tests at a certain level to boost your chances.

-Various initiatives exist that recruit native English speakers to teach throughout Asia.
-E.g., working as an ESL teacher in Japan, improving and searching for jobs as an interpreter with English as a primary language.
+Various initiatives exist to recruit native English speakers to teach throughout Asia.
+For example, working as an ESL teacher in Japan, improving and searching for jobs as an interpreter with English as a primary language.

 The pay is typically low, but it allows you to immerse yourself in the language and gain a once-lifetime experience.